patryk-madej/aws/README.md

 What a strange time.
 One day everything is beyond your wildest dreams, next day world is in quarantine.

-I made a serverless webscraper, which sends me an email each time a new event is published on a particular website.
+So I've made a serverless webscraper, which sends me an email each time a new event is published on a particular website.
 I needed it because the website is missing email subscription and their events were getting fully booked before I could react.
 Now I've got an edge over manually booking folks.

 Very proud of this, given I knew nothing about any of the components merely few months ago.
 No code, nothing.
 Before, I was mostly image oriented (still can be, see the diagram!).